Securing Hosts and Endpoints

 Patch Management

-Effective patch management ensures that known vulnerabilities are closed before they can be exploited by attackers.
-A systematic approach to patch management is essential for maintaining security posture across all endpoints.
+Effective patch management ensures that known vulnerabilities are closed before they can be exploited.
+A systematic approach is essential for maintaining security posture across all endpoints.

 Patch Management Process